sgago/thestudyguide/algorithms/algorithms.md

 Grows insanely rapidly.
 Only solvable for small N and typically requires memoization.
 - Combinatorial problems, backtracking, permutations.

-Note, this one is hard to analyze/spot at first.
+Note, this one can be hard to analyze/spot at first.

 ## Amortized
 Amortized time, meaning to gradually write off the initial time costs, if an operation is rarely done.
 For example, if we had N^2*N tasks, we could consider the solution O(N) instead of O(N^2) = N*O(1) * O(N) if we only do the N^2 task rarely.
 For example, if we dynamically size an array one time at startup.

 ## Time complexity math
 N is *sort of* like infinity.
 It swallows smaller N terms and constants.
-Unlike infinity however, we're trying to indicate something about how long it takes to run a function as N gets larger and larger.
+Unlike infinity however, we're trying to indicate how long it takes to run a function as N gets larger and larger.
 N does not swallow up other N values or variables if multiplication is involved, like with NlogN, N^2, KNlogN, etc. N does swallow constants and reduce; for example, 5 * N * N reduces to 5N^2 and N^2 swallows the 5, so the TC is just N^2.
 Finally, N does swallow smaller factors if addition is used; example is N! + N^2 is just N!.
 The N! grows much faster than N^2.
 - 2N -> N
 - N + logN -> N
 - NlogN -> NlogN